BMILAB/movAPA/README.md

 ```

 ## Application examples
-* Dynamics of APA across rice tissues
+### Dynamics of APA across rice tissues
 In this case study, we investigated the application of movAPA on a poly(A) site dataset of multiple tissues in Oryza sativa japonica from 3’ end sequencing.
 Please refer to the vignette ([PDF](https://github.com/BMILAB/movAPA/blob/master/inst/doc/movAPA_on_rice_tissues.pdf), [HTML](https://github.com/BMILAB/movAPA/blob/master/vignettes/movAPA_on_rice_tissues.html)) for full details.
 ```
-## Then you also can view pdf using the following commands on the R console
+## You can also browse the vignette using the following commands on the R console
 vignette("movAPA_on_rice_tissues",package = "movAPA")
 ```
-* Dynamics of APA in mouse sperm cells
+### Dynamics of APA in mouse sperm cells
 movAPA is highly scalable and flexible, which can be used for profiling APA dynamics in single cells.
 Here we investigated the application of movAPA on poly(A) sites from mouse sperm cells.
 Poly(A) sites from three stages of differentiation process were obtained from the previous study (Shulman and Elkon, 2019), including early stage (spermatocytes, SC), intermediate stage (round spermatids, RS), and late stage (elongating spermatids, ES).
 Please refer to the vignette ([PDF](https://github.com/BMILAB/movAPA/blob/master/inst/doc/movAPA_on_mouse_sperm_cells.pdf), [HTML](https://github.com/BMILAB/movAPA/blob/master/vignettes/movAPA_on_mouse_sperm_cells.html)) for full details.
 ```
+## You can also browse the vignette using the following commands on the R console
 vignette("movAPA_on_mouse_sperm_cells",package = "movAPA")
 ```
 ## Citation
-If you are using movAPA, please cite: Wenbin Ye#, Tao Liu#, Hongjuan Fu, Congting Ye, Guoli Ji*, and Xiaohui Wu*: movAPA: Modeling and visualization of dynamics of alternative polyadenylation across biological samples (to be submitted).
+If you are using movAPA, please cite: Wenbin Ye#, Tao Liu#, Hongjuan Fu, Congting Ye, Guoli Ji*, and Xiaohui Wu*: movAPA: Modeling and visualization of dynamics of alternative polyadenylation across biological samples (under review).